kaloklee/1Inflated_surv/README.md

 This repository contains the R code and presentation for an one-inflated parametric survival model that I created.
 My application of this model is for pharmaceutical medication length of therapy.
 The presentation contains motivation of the work.
-I would love to hear the use of this model in other applications and industries.
+I would love to hear from you the use of this model in other applications and industries.

 The data used for the analysis in the presentation unforunately cannot be made available.